ldn-softdev/jtc/User Guide.md

   * `u`: user evaluation of the walk-path: the lexeme is the _`shell cli`_ sequence which affects walking: if a returned result of the shell evaluation is `0` (success) then walk continues, otherwise the walk fails; the lexeme is subjected for template interpolation
-  * `I`: increment/multiply lexeme; the lexeme let incrementing and/or multiplying the namespace value pointed by the lexeme, e.g.: `<val>I3:2` - a JSON numerical stored in the namespace `val` will be incremented by 3 and then multiplied by 2.
+  * `I`: increment/multiply lexeme; the lexeme lets incrementing and/or multiplying the namespace value pointed by the lexeme, e.g.: `<val>I3:2` - a JSON numerical stored in the namespace `val` will be incremented by 3 and then multiplied by 2.
   * `Z`: saved into a provided namespace a size of a currently walked JSON (recursive and non-recursive notations produces different effects - the former calculates the entire JSON size, while the latter does only the number of children); with the quantifier of `1`